uw-labs/proximo/README.md

 # Proximo
-Proximo is an proxy for multiple different publish-subscribe queuing systems.
+Proximo is a proxy for multiple different publish-subscribe queuing systems.

 It is based on a GRPC interface definition, making it easy to create new client libraries.
 It already supports a number of popular queueing systems, and adding new ones is intended to be simple.